Protests in Portland, Oregon: 2010s–present

 In solidarity with the Mahsa Amini protests, groups of Iranian-American protesters have met in Pioneer courthouse square on with signage in the Iranian tricolor declaring "A Free Iran is Better for the World", and many signs demanding the ouster of Khamenei.
 Other signs declared "Justice for Iranian Women", and "my hair, my choice," and "Break the Silence, be Iranians voice."
 The American stars and stripes flag was featured prominently by one demonstrator.
-Although most chants were in Farsi, an occasional refrain of "Iranian Lives Matter" was given in English.
-The protests continued on 1 October, with hundreds gathering.
+Although most chants were in Persian, an occasional refrain of "Iranian Lives Matter" was given in English.
+The protests continued on October 1, with hundreds gathering.

+2024 saw the Portland State University pro-Palestinian campus occupation.

+Since June 2025, protests against ICE have occurred continuously outside their South Waterfront field office.